A close-up of a fat face glistening with sweat

 I am always nervous of finding analogues or even parallels between the exclusion of fat people and the horrendous marginalisation experienced by other people, in other ways, but here I find a sort of sideways connection that is helping me to think.
 Standing next to the figure of the angry woman of colour is the sad fat lass.
 This fantasy figure shares the structure of appearance with the angry woman of colour, in that her presence makes actual fat people entangled in sadness.
 The sadness appears as the motivating factor for speaking out, rather than a consequence of exclusion and disregard once some speaking-out has begun.
 For instance, most dance people might structure their relation to what I say as ‘Gillie is saying these things about the field of professional dance because she’s sad, and she’s sad because she’s fat’, rather than ‘Gillie is excluded from her professional environment because of fatphobia, and that makes her sad’.
 The ‘lass’ of ‘sad fat lass’ is crucial here, because of dance often being seen as a feminised practice; because of complexities thrown up by thinking about fatness and gender; and because of relationships between fatness and class in the public imagination, with ‘lass’ usually being a term used only in Scottish and northern English dialects like mine, deeply linked to working class places.
 It’s also important because lass really means girl, but is used affectionately to refer to adult women, usually to soften an interaction.
 Lasses should be gentle and fat lasses should be gentle and jolly.
 Sad fat lasses are lowly and simple, emotions base, politics absent.

 This was apparent in some but not all reactions to my snap.
 In the room, I said that I no longer wanted to show my presentation slides because they contained images of very fat people dancing.
 One person – who truly seemed kind and good from what I could tell – said that it was OK, they’d support me.
-In a draft missive – which was changed – the organisation that had invited me wrote that they wanted to reassure the audience that I was OK.
+In a draft missive – which was changed before it was sent – the organisation that had invited me wrote that they wanted to reassure the audience that I was OK.
 I had a couple of calls and messages from dear friends who thought I might need support.
-I did need support, and I got it from my amazing friend and am grateful and am fine.
-It puzzled me that I was seeing this communication that suggested I was having some kind of out-there mental health episode rather than a totally reasonable reaction to a vicious workplace.
+I did need support, and I got it from my amazing friends and am grateful and am fine.
+It puzzled me, though, that I was receiving this communication that suggested I was having some kind of out-there mental health episode rather than a totally reasonable reaction to a vicious workplace.
 What Ahmed is helping me understand is that these pretty nice people were having a reaction to the figure of the sad fat lass conjured by my snap, rather than to the structural and systemic problem the snap exposed.

 Ahmed writes that the snap is a moment.
 She says: ‘[m]oments become movements; moments can accumulate; worn threads of connection…Snap is about making what is necessary possible’.
 Let’s.